 When the Japanese government declared a state of emergency due to COVID-19 in April 2020, HR departments around the country were left scrambling.
 April is the season when new recruits in Japan start work, but the government’s recommendations against commuting and gathering in large groups meant that long-planned training programs had to be canceled, postponed, or hastily moved online.

-Even now, more than a year and a half into the pandemic, HR professionals often struggle to plan and manage online employee training for the remote-work era.
+Even now, more than a year and a half into the pandemic, HR professionals are looking to capitalize on the benefits of online employee training in the era of the distributed workforce.